 The Most Common

-- Email took the top spot as the most common breach type in May with an 14 reported breaches.
-Email has taken the top spot in this category for 12 of the past 14 months.
+- Email took the top spot again as the most common breach type in this month’s report with 8 reported breaches.

-- Network Server came in second with 7 breaches.
+- Paper/Films came in second with 5 breaches.

 Click here to view the raw data (Google Sheets).